Basic Life Support (BLS) for Healthcare Providers

 Digital Certificates

-Each certificate includes a unique ID and a QR code which meets employment requirements and allows for easy certification validation.
+All our courses offer Digital Certification, providing anytime, anywhere access to your training history and course certificates.
+Digital certificates can be viewed, printed, and shared online.
+Each certificate includes a unique ID and a QR code that meet employment requirements and enable easy certification validation.
 There is no need to carry your printed certificate around anymore!